-The material for this course unit was last revised on 21 July 2022.
+The material for this course unit was last revised on 21 July 2022, and also updated/developed in light of student feedback.

 Extension Policy

 Students must submit all assignments by the due dates set by the lecturer and published in the course unit profiles.